Best Mattresses for Hip Pain Relief (2023)

 We’ve covered this earlier, but the position your body is in makes a huge difference in whether you wake up with aches or not.
 Back sleeping will do the most for easing hip pain at night.
 But side sleeping works well if you throw knee pillows and a softer mattress in the mix.

 Adding a little extra cushion never hurt anybody, and that’s exactly what mattress toppers will do.
 Memory foam and latex toppers work the best for pain and pressure relief.
 On top of that, if your wallet, or your sleep partner, says no to buying a whole new mattress, a topper is on the list of the next best sleep surfaces for pain relief.

-I know we’ve mentioned extra pillows about a million times in this guide; now we finally have the chance to explain ourselves.
 Depending on your sleep position, a little extra support or cushion might be necessary to help attain proper alignment and pressure relief.